dberzano/piheat/README.md

 * `msgupd_s` *(optional)*: an `Integer` value used to tell the client what is the status update rate of the server.
 * `name` *(optional)*: a `String` with the thing's friendly name.
+* `program`: current timespans when heating is on.
+* `override_program`: a single temporary timespan that takes precedence over current program and is deleted after it's elapsed.
+* `lastcmd_id`: ID of the last command sent, used to understand whether the command has been received

 ### Commands